 Internal grants have previously been awarded through programs such as PSU Pathway to Partnerships, which offers funding to stimulate new collaborations and to help broaden existing collaborations to promote the continuum of translational research, and Bridge Grants, intended to support the acquisition of additional preliminary data that will help projects become more competitive for external support in the near future.

-Selected University funding opportunities are listed here.
+Selected College and University funding opportunities are listed here.

 NIH Funding Opportunities

 The National Institutes of Health (NIH) is a major source of funding for biomedical research at the College of Medicine.
 The NIH’s mission is to seek fundamental knowledge about the nature and behavior of living systems and the application of that knowledge to enhance health, lengthen life, and reduce the burdens of illness and disability.
 The NIH is made up of 27 Institutes and Centers, each with a specific research agenda, often focusing on particular diseases or body systems.

 Parent announcements are arguably the most common funding mechanism used by the NIH.
 These omnibus funding announcements enable applicants to submit investigator-initiated grant applications to any participating Institute or Center (IC).
 With any parent announcement, it would be a mistake to assume that all participating ICs use the mechanism in the same manner.
 Each participating IC may have unique goals or requirements that may very well impact your decision to pursue funding with that IC.
 Once you identify a funding mechanism that is right for you, review the latest parent announcement to identify which ICs participate, then follow-up by contacting the relevant ICs to discuss how they utilize the mechanism to see if it is a good fit.